abuseki/georefdatar/README.md

 ## Example

-To get the classic primitive mantle data of Sun and McDounough (1989) one ca use:
+To get the classic primitive mantle data of Sun and McDounough (1989) one can use:

 ``` r
 library(georefdatar)